University of Florida Homepage

 What does the MARC GatorSTAR program and grant provide?

-• Registration, travel, housing, and meals to attend a regional or national scientific meeting
+• Registration, travel, housing, and meals to attend a regional or national scientific meeting in the fellow’s second program year

 Would acceptance to the MARC GatorSTAR program affect my financial aid?

+Yes, it typically does.
 The MARC GatorSTAR scholarship and fellowship will not reduce a Pell Grant, Bright Futures Scholarship, or other UF-awarded scholarship from an academic department or most outside scholarships (although there are some exceptions), but it may impact other state/federal grants.
 Additionally, it is important to recognize that the scholarship and fellowship will be counted as financial aid and therefore may increase in your expected family contribution (EFC).

 Questions about specific aid offers can be answered by the Student Financial Affairs office via sfa-help@mail.ufl.edu.